secretstartups/handbook/content/handbook/business-technology/end-user-services/onboarding-access-requests/_index.md

 Team members that live in these countries can be serviced via the IT Laptop Ordering Process:

-USA, Canada, Mexico, all of the EU, Thailand, China, Japan, Philippines, Singapore, Australia, New Zealand, India and the UK.
+USA, Canada, Mexico, all of the EU, Thailand, China, Japan, Philippines, Singapore, Australia, New Zealand, India, Israel and the UK.

 Please note that we are adding supported countries to this list as we discover our ability to order in them.
 You can test this by going to order a MacBook Pro (or Dell) from the regional Apple store, and seeing if they let you customize a build or alternately refer you to local retailers.
 If the latter, see below.

-We currently cannot procure Apple laptops for Israel, Brazil, Costa Rica, Chile, Armenia, or Ukraine.
+We currently cannot procure Apple laptops for Brazil, Costa Rica, Chile, Armenia, or Ukraine.
 If your country is not listed above or for any general laptop procurement questions please contact `IT-Help@gitlab.com` or your Candidate Experience Specialist to discuss alternate options.
 If the team member requires financial assistance to purchase the hardware, the Company will advance the funds to help facilitate the purchase (see Exception Processes below).

 {{% alert title="**Warning: fake job scams**" color="warning" %}}